Products

 const orchestrator = Orchestrator(vault, { /* adapters */ });

-• Limit Scope: Use unique IDs per service to minimize exposure if one credential leaks.
+• Scoped Credentials: Use unique credential IDs per service to limit exposure

 orchestrator.runPipeline({